USTA Junior Team Tennis

 **PLAYING ON MULTIPLE TEAMS** - Players may play on two junior USTA Atlanta rosters per season.
 Players that are on two rosters in the same season must play in two different age groups.
 In addition, both teams must be at or above the players skill level.
 Players on multiple teams may only be on one team roster for playoffs.

-Captains may contact Amanda at the USTA Atlanta office (770) 416-4333 if they have any questions prior to adding a player.
+Captains may contact their coordinator if they have any questions prior to adding a player.

 8. INELIGIBLE PLAYER